-They can be started or stopped using the start() or stop() method on the DivertControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName=<broker name>,module=Core,serviceType=Divert,name=<the divert name> or the resource name core.divert.<the divert name>).
+They can be started or stopped using the start() or stop() method on the DivertControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= brokerName>,module=Core,serviceType=Divert,name=<the divert name> or the resource name core.divert.<the divert name>).
 Diverts parameters can be retrieved using the DivertControl attributes (see Diverting and Splitting Message Flows))

-• Bridges
+Bridges

-They can be started or stopped using the start() (resp. stop()) method on the BridgeControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName=<broker name>,module=Core,serviceType=Bridge,name="<the bridge name>" or the resource name core.bridge.<the bridge name>).
+They can be started or stopped using the start() (resp. stop()) method on the BridgeControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= name>, module=Core, serviceType=Bridge, name="<the bridge name>" or the resource name core.bridge.<the bridge name>).
 Bridges parameters can be retrieved using the BridgeControl attributes (see Core bridges)

-• Broadcast groups
+Broadcast groups

-They can be started or stopped using the start() or stop() method on the BroadcastGroupControl class (with the

-ObjectName org.apache.activemq.artemis:type=Broker,brokerName=<broker name>,module=Core,serviceType=BroadcastGroup,name=" <the broadcast group name>" Or the resource name core.broadcastgroup.<the broadcast group name>).
-Broadcastgroups parameters can be retrieved using the BroadcastGroupControl attributes (see Clusters)
+They can be started or stopped using the start() or stop() method on the BroadcastGroupControl class (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= brokerName= org.apache.activemq.artemis:type=BroadcastGroup,name="<the broadcast group name>" Of the resource name core.broadcastgroup.<the broadcast group name>).
+Broadcast groups parameters can be retrieved using the BroadcastGroupControl attributes (see Clusters)